strimzi/strimzi-kafka-oauth/README.md

 The Kafka Broker has to have the SASL_PLAIN mechanism enabled and properly configured with `JaasServerOauthOverPlainValidatorCallbackHandler` validation callback handler.

 Then, the standard SASL_PLAIN configuration is used on the client with the following two options:
-- the client can authenticate using the service account clientId and secret.
-Setting the `username` to the value of clientId, and setting the `password` to the value of client secret
+- the client can authenticate using the service account client ID and secret.
+Setting the `username` to the value of client ID, and setting the `password` to the value of client secret
 - the client can authenticate using a long-lived access token obtained through a browser sign-in or through using `curl` or similar CLI tool to obtain the access token with `client credentials` or the `password` authentication, then setting the `username` to `$accessToken` reserved word and setting `password` to the access token string.